Introduction

 The progress of the communication is defined by a state machine, which is replicated at each end.
 The transitions of the state machine are messages being sent/received.
 As well as defining which messages are valid to send and receive in each state, the state machine also defines which side has agency - that is, should be the one to send the next message.

-The initiator or a connection is the one that requested the connection be opened - the client in a simple client/server model.
+The initiator of a connection is the one that requested the connection be opened - the client in a simple client/server model.

 The responder or is the one that responds to the connection request - the server, in other words.